Knowledge is power. Information is liberating. Education is the premise of progress, in every society, in every family - Kofi Anan

 To find resources of interest or topic you just need to use the search function located in the top right of the page or in the right hand column.
 You can search on keywords such as education, accommodation, supported living, advocacy, social role valorisation, employment, families, friendship, health inclusion etc. You can also search by author or publication name.

-A number of the resources are freely available to download from the website and some of them including the books you will need to order through the online order form located on the resource webpage.
-Orders are usually responded to with in 48 hours.
+A number of the resources are freely available to download from the website and some of them including the books you will need to order through the online order form that appears on that particular resource's page.
+If you are borrowing a book, kindly include your phone number and postal address so we can send you the resource.
+Orders for electronic articles are usually responded to within 3-5 days.
+Processing of books for loan may take up to 2 weeks.

-Please contact the Communications Coordinator if you would like help in using the library or locating a resource.
+Please contact the Communications Manager if you would like help in using the library or locating a resource.